malodgher/FighterRoster/README.md

 # FighterRoster

 This project was made using React through `npm create-react-app` and displays "fighters" in a style similar to the Super Smash Bros. series of video games.
+The `build` folder contains the minified, exectutable version of the files I coded in React.
+The original files that I created are located in `Main Files/src` (with the exception of the `registerServiceWorker.js`, the `.woff` and the `.otf` files, and the image files)

-In order to view this project you need npm and you must follow these steps:
+In order to view this project you need `npm` and you must follow these steps:

 1. Clone the repository